trumans/treehouse-rest-api-sql-course-manager/README.md

 * Status 201 is returned
 * Response header Location is set to "/".
 * Response body returns no content.
-* Credentials not required.

 # Extra Credit
-On the POST /api/users route the additional validations are done on the email address
+On the POST /api/users route additional validations are done on the email address
 * it is a valid email format
 * it is not already on another user record